Cervical cancer was once one of the most dreaded diseases, causing deaths among women. However, statistics have declined over the last 40 years.

 What is cervical cancer?

-Cervical cancer is the cancer that occurs in the uterine cervix, at the end of the uterus and connects the upper vagina.
+Cervical cancer is a cancer that occurs in the uterine cervix, at the end of the uterus, and connects the upper vagina.
 In the United States, nearly 13, 000 women get this type of cancer, causing 4,100 deaths.
 It is a curable type of cancer if detected early.
-Vaccination is an effective preventive measure to contract the disease.
+Vaccination is an effective preventive measure against contracting the disease.

 What causes cervical cancer?